Bitumina Industries Ltd becomes a significant shareholder in Nynas AB

+Bitumina Industries Ltd, "Bitumina", announced today that it has bought 50%* percent of the outstanding share capital in Nynas AB from Neste AB, which will make Bitumina Industries Ltd the single largest shareholder in Nynas AB.
+Nynas is a global ...
+Leggi su cataniaoggi

-Bitumina Industries Ltd ("Bitumina") announced today that it has bought 50%* percent of the outstanding share capital in Nynas AB from Neste AB, which will make Bitumina Industries Ltd the single largest shareholder in Nynas AB.
-Nynas is a global leader in naphthenic specialty oils and a premier bitumen partner in Europe.
-It has four refineries: Harburg in Germany, Nynäshamn and Gothenburg in Sweden and Eastham in the UK.
-Eastham is a joint venture with Shell.
-Bernd Schmidt, Executive Chairman of Bitumina commented: "We take great pride to have been able to acquire the shares in Nynas from Neste and are certain that this step will pave the way for a successful ...
-Leggi su liberoquotidiano
+Bitumina Industries Ltd, "Bitumina", announced today that it has bought 50%* percent of the outstanding share capital in Nynas AB from Neste AB, which will make Bitumina Industries Ltd the single largest shareholder in Nynas AB.
+Nynas is a global ...
+Leggi su cataniaoggi

 Ultime Notizie dalla rete : Bitumina Industries